-- Make sure that all buffer is poured into the bottle with the freeze dried fibrinogen calibrator and that no buffer is left in the lid of the buffer tube or remains in the tube. - STEP 6: On the on-screen keyboard, enter the 11-digit calibration code (printed on the calibrator bottle label) in the entry field.
+- Make sure that all buffer is transfered into the bottle with the freeze dried fibrinogen calibrator, and that no buffer is left in the tube, the tube's lid or the Pasteur pipette. - STEP 6: On the on-screen keyboard, enter the 11-digit calibration code (printed on the calibrator bottle label) in the entry field.

-Touch Done to continue
+Touch Done to continue.